ruoccofabrizio/azure-open-ai-embeddings-qna/README.md

 Click on the Deploy to Azure button and configure your settings in the Azure Portal as described in the [Environment variables](#environment-variables) section.

-Please be aware that you need an existing OpenAI with deployed models (instruction models e.g. text-davinci-003, and embeddings models e.g. text-search-davinci-doc-001 and text-search-davinci-query-001) and Form Recognizer Resource (if you want to extract text out of documents).
+Please be aware that you need:
+-   an existing OpenAI with deployed models (instruction models e.g. text-davinci-003, and embeddings models e.g. text-search-davinci-doc-001 and text-search-davinci-query-001)
+-   an existing Form Recognizer Resource (OPTIONAL - if you want to extract text out of documents)
+-   an existing Translator Resource (OPTIONAL - if you want to translate documents)

 ## Run everything locally in Docker (WebApp + Redis Stack)